amzn/style-dictionary/docs/transforms.md

 * * *

 ### size/rem

 Adds 'rem' to the end of the number.
-Does not scale the number.
+Does not scale the number

 ```js
 // Matches: prop.attributes.category === 'size'